Supersingular irreducible symplectic varieties: Generalities on the notion of supersingularity

-be the $\ell$-adic cycle class map.
 Note that the standard conjecture implies that the surjectivities of $\frc\frl^r_\ell$ and $\frc\frl^r$ are equivalent for all $\ell\neq p$, as the images of the cycle class maps for various Weil cohomology theories share the same $\QQ$-structure, namely $\overline{\CH}^{r}(X)_{\QQ}$, the rational Chow group modulo numerical equivalence.

-When $r=1$, the $2^{nd}$-Shioda supersingularity does not depend on the choice of the Weil cohomology theory, as it is equivalent to say that the Picard rank is maximal: $\rank (\Pic(X))=b_{2}(X)$. \end{enumerate} \end{remark}
+When $r=1$, the $2^{nd}$-Shioda supersingularity does not depend on the choice of the Weil cohomology theory, as it is equivalent to say that the Picard rank is maximal. \end{enumerate} \end{remark}